 How much protein you need to eat each day is based on lots of factors like age and how active you are.
-If you are interested in knowing more about your specific needs, you can chat with a dietitian or Brook’s Experts.
+If you are interested in knowing more about your specific needs, you can chat with a dietitian or one of Brook’s Health Coaches.

 The theory used to be that you needed to combine certain foods together in a meal to make what was called a “complete protein.”
 It turns out, that actually isn’t the case!
 When you are eating a variety of foods and getting enough calories, you should be getting all the different types of proteins your body needs throughout the day or week.

 Plant-based eaters actually get more vitamins compared to a standard American diet.
 But what about iron, zinc, calcium, and all the other nutrients in meat and dairy?
 All of these can be found in plants, too!
 Foods like nuts and beans are not only good sources of protein, but full of key vitamins and minerals as well.
 Aim for eating the rainbow and experimenting with new foods to cover your bases.

 The B12 Exception: Plants can provide you with all the nutrition you need, with the exception of vitamin B-12.
 Although this nutrient is found in fermented and fortified foods, it’s important to make sure you are getting enough.
 If you choose to significantly cut back or completely stop eating animal products, it is a good idea to talk to your doctor about taking a B-12 supplement.